15 pro tips for searching British & Irish newspapers on Findmypast

 There's a substantial collection of Irish newspapers dating back to the 1700s on Findmypast.

-Select our Irish newspaper collection from the "newspaper & periodical" search page.
+Select our Irish newspaper collection from the 'newspaper & periodical' search page.
 The search features work exactly the same way as those found in our British newspaper collection.
+You'll find millions of articles reporting on current affairs, local news, and international relations.

 Newspapers are very rich sources for all social classes.
 The courts of the time are recorded in great detail.
 You'll also discover local news stories that you won't get elsewhere, so searching for a parish or town is a sensible place to start.